Larry Linville: M*A*S*H

 When the television series M*A*S*H was picked up for production in early 1972, Linville signed a five-year contract for the role of Major Frank Burns, an ill-tempered, inept surgeon who embraced military discipline with a cartoonish overzealousness.
-This contrasted with the more competent yet rebellious doctors played by Alan Alda and Wayne Rogers (and later, Mike Farrell).
-During the second season, the sitcom's tone started to change from pure comedy to more drama-focused story lines, as it reflected issues related to the Vietnam War (though M*A*S*H was set during the Korean War, it aired during the Vietnam and post-Vietnam era and tended to reflect this period in a roundabout fashion).
 At the start of the series' fifth season in late 1976, Linville was offered a renewal for two more seasons, but declined.
 As the tone of the series had evolved to more serious storylines, and with the story arc of Loretta Swit's Major Houlihan character now expanding and turning away from her relationship with Frank Burns, Linville felt that he had taken the Burns character, which had become increasingly one-dimensional, as far as he could, and chose to leave the series to pursue other roles.